Siege of Baghdad (1157): Siege

-The end of the siege
+End of the siege

 On March 29, the Seljuqs repaired one of the bridges and crossed to the eastern side of the city, where they skirmished with both the Caliph's army and the native militias of Baghdad.
 The naffatuns destroyed several catapults.
 The Seljuqs tried to breach the gate by a battering ram but it was destroyed by the catapults on the walls.
 The result of the battle remained indecisive for both sides.
 On June 29, Sultan Muhammad ordered his men to climb the walls.
 He had already made 400 ladders to climb the walls of Baghdad, but the assault was repulsed due to the heavy fire and casualties.
 In the meantime Nur ad-Din Zangi blamed his brother for attacking the caliph's realm, which destroyed the Zengid-Seljuq alliance.
 Zayn ad-Din lifted the siege and returned to Mosul.

 Muhammad also was forced to lift the siege after his men informed him that his brother Malik Shah has captured Hamadan.
 He eventually realized that the siege was useless, so he preferred to fight for his throne.
 Thus the Siege of Baghdad came to end on 13 July 1157.